jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 The result is unsurprising.
 If we recall that the definition of entropy is the amount of information content needed to encode information, we will quickly realize that `P` is a distribution with probability 1, which is why it makes sense that entropy converges to 0.
 Therefore, in this case, KL divergence equals cross entropy, which computes to approximately 0.415.

 What actually happened beneath the hood?
-If we recall the definition of cross entropy, we can easily see that, among the 10 terms, 9 of them were eliminated since $p(x_i) = 0$ given the setup of the distributionn `P`.
+If we recall the definition of cross entropy, we can easily see that, among the 10 terms, 9 of them were eliminated since $p(x_i) = 0$ given the setup of the distribution `P`.
 In the end, the only term that mattered was the third term, which was given by

 $$- p(x_3) \log(q(x_3)) = 1 \cdot \log(0.75) \approx 0.415$$

 Why does this quantity make sense as an error term defining a loss function?
-In other words, why is cross entropy used as a loss function in clasification tasks?
+In other words, why is cross entropy used as a loss function in classification tasks?
 To see this, let's assume that our neural network was perfect in its prediction, or more realistically, trained to excessively overfit given data, *i.e,* `P` equals `Q`.
 Then, cross entropy would have been calculated as

 $$- p(x_3) \log(q(x_3)) = 1 \cdot \log(1) = 0$$